 About the Club

-NSW is a wonderful combination of undulating fairways, beautiful scenic vistas and a spectacular Clubhouse which is a magnificent combination of traditional architecture and five star comfort.
-Shortly after its 1928 opening, an edition of ‘Golf in Australia’ magazine described New South Wales as needing ‘only the improving hand of time to become the acme of perfection’.
-The hand of time has indeed improved this masterpiece and though it is unlikely any course is the absolute ‘acme of perfection’, New South Wales Golf Club gets about as close as any in Australia.
+NSW is a wonderful combination of undulating fairways, beautiful scenic vistas and a spectacular clubhouse which is a magnificent combination of traditional architecture and five star comfort.
+Shortly after its 1928 opening, an edition of ‘Golf in Australia’ magazine described NSW as needing ‘only the improving hand of time to become the acme of perfection’.
+The hand of time has indeed improved this masterpiece and though it is unlikely any course is the absolute ‘acme of perfection’, NSW Golf Club gets about as close as any in Australia.

 In short, this is more than just a golf course – it is an unforgettable experience of nature.
 To play golf at NSW Golf Club is to play golf how the game was intended to be played – at the complete mercy of Mother Nature and the golfer’s ability.